 Our travels in Iceland.

 Why go biking in Iceland?
-There are easier (and definitely warmer) places to go in the world and it's a long way to travel from NZ.
-For Sue and myself our original decision to go to Iceland could be best described as uninformed - after a 25 year hiatus from cycle touring!
-In 2014 we were thinking of rekindling our youth by doing an overseas bike trip in Europe, and on the spur of the moment, Iceland just seemed an interesting destination.
-Of course we had no idea about what the biking was actually like there, and certainly not of the rabbit hole this choice would take us down…
+There are easier (and definitely warmer) places in the world and it's a long way from NZ.
+After a 25 year hiatus from cycle touring, the original decision by Sue and myself to take our bikes to Iceland could be best described as ‘uninformed’.
+In 2014 we were thinking of rekindling our youth with an overseas bike trip in Europe, and then on the spur of the moment opted for Iceland.
+It just seemed an interesting destination.
+Of course we had no idea what the cycling was actually like there, and certainly not of the rabbit hole this choice would take us down…

 On the F261 near Emstrur, in the south of Iceland.